-Note: If there are hours logged by volunteers, but not yet approved, the Hours Approvals on the Home page dashboard under Status Update.
+Note: If there are hours logged by volunteers, but not yet approved, the Hours Approvals will display on the Home page dashboard under Status Update in bold with the number of entries to be approved..

 Hours Reporting

 The Enterprise Administrator reports volunteers’ hours to Payroll for subsequent reporting to WCB.